Anthony Rizzo Player Props: Yankees vs. Rockies

 Anthony Rizzo At The Plate

-- Rizzo has an RBI in 27 of 85 games this year, with multiple RBI in nine of them.
-He has also driven in three or more of his team's runs in three contests.
+- Rizzo has picked up an RBI in 31.4% of his games this season, with two or more RBI in 10.5% of his games.
+He has also plated three or more runs in three contests.

-- He has scored in 40.0% of his games this season, with two or more runs scored in 8.2%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.